openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 openMINDS instances
 ###################

-openMINDS metadata instances should be provided as JSON-LD documents (file extension: ``*.jsonld``) and comply to the openMINDS schema type they reference.
-In the following sections, we will explain how openMINDS instances look like for simple examples.
+openMINDS metadata instances are provided as JSON-LD documents (file extension: ``*.jsonld``) and must comply with the openMINDS schema type they reference.
+In the following sections, we illustrate how openMINDS instances are structured using simple examples.

 Creating a minimal instance
 ###########################

-Let us start by looking at a simple "Person" instance which has to be designed according to the `"Person" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html>`_.
+Let us start with a simple "Person" instance, which must conform to the `"Person" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html>`_.

-If you inspect the "Person" schema, you learn that only the property `"givenName" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#givenname>`_ is required.
-Furthermore, the schema demands that the property "givenName" can only state a single value of data type "string".
-The remaining properties of the schema are optional.
+Inspecting the "Person" schema shows that only the property `"givenName" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#givenname>`_ is required.
+This property accepts a single value of type "string".
+All other properties defined by the schema are optional.

-Based on these constraints, a minimal "Person" instance could look like this:
+Based on these constraints, a minimal "Person" instance could be defined as follows:

 .. tabs:: instance-formatting